Delos-Insurance-Solutions/challenge/README.md

 - Add unit and integration tests

 ## Submission Instructions
-1. Create a private GitHub repository for your project
+1. Fork this repository to start your application
 2. Implement the assignment according to the requirements
-3. Include a README.md with:
+3. Include in the top of the README.md file:
    - Setup and run instructions
    - API documentation
    - Any assumptions or additional features you implemented